- Green River Ordinance/Door-To-Door Solicitation

 For more information see fcgov.com/solicitation

-The Green River Ordinance is enforced on a complaint basis, and complaints regarding violations should be directed to the Police Department at 221-6540.
+The door-to-door solicitation ordinance is enforced on a complaint basis, and complaints regarding violations should be directed to the Police Department at 221-6540.
 A summons may be written into Municipal Court if a violation is deemed to have occurred.
 A police officer does not need to be present at the time the alleged violation occurs; however, if the officer is not present, the person filing the complaint must testify if the matter is to be prosecuted.

-If you have further questions regarding provisions of the Green River Ordinance, please contact the Police Department at 221-6540.
+If you have further questions regarding provisions of this ordinance, please contact Police Services at 221-6540.
+For questions about solicitation permits, please contact the Sales Tax department at 221-6780

-The Larimer County Bar Association sponsors a weekly intake session on Wednesday afternoons for qualifying low income individuals.
-These sessions deal primarily with divorce and child custody issues and landlord/tenant issues.
-For additional information on this program please call 490-6082.
+The Larimer County Bar Association Pro Bono Program attempts to match residents with private attorneys for certain civil legal matters.
+The Pro Bono Program holds a weekly intake session on Wednesday at noon at the Larimer County Justice Center for qualifying low-income individuals.
+The Pro Bono Program deals primarily with divorce and child custody issues and landlord/tenant issues.
+It does not handle bankruptcy, criminal, workers compensation, social security or personal injury cases.
+For additional information on this program please call 402-2075.

 If you are seeking court-appointed counsel for a Municipal Court matter, please contact Municipal Court at 221-6800.
-If you are seeking court-appointed counsel for a criminal matter in County or District Court, you should contact the Public Defender's Office at 493-1212, which is located at #1 Old Town Square, Suite 200.
-Those numbers again are: CSU Student Services, 491-1482; Colorado Rural Legal Services, 493-2891; and Public Defender's Office, 493-1212.
+If you are seeking court-appointed counsel for a criminal matter in County or District Court, you should contact the Public Defender's Office at 493-1212, or #1 Old Town Square, Suite 200.

 The City Attorney of Fort Collins does not offer legal services relating to landlord/tenant disputes as this is a private matter between two private parties.
 Citizens with landlord/tenant disputes can consult a private attorney or seek answers through the City's landlord-Tenant Handbook (PDF), a guide to general landlord-tenant law and relations.
 Additionally, mediation services for common landlord tenant disputes originating within the City of Fort Collins can be requested by calling Neighborhood Services, 224-6022.